2024 United States presidential election in California: County swings

 Trump also gained ground with Asian American voters in California, with Asian Americans being almost entirely responsible for the rightward shift in areas lacking significant Hispanic populations, such as San Francisco.
-This was despite Harris's early life and career being based in the San Francisco Bay Area.
 Some of the most heavily Asian American counties in the country, including Alameda County (32% Asian), Santa Clara County (39% Asian), San Mateo County (30% Asian), and the city of San Francisco (34% Asian), all swung significantly rightward.

 In majority-Chinese Arcadia and Temple City, both communities in the San Gabriel Valley, Harris's margin dropped by 10% and 13% respectively.
 Trump also gained in mostly Filipino Daly City by 15%.
 Trump became the first Republican since 2004 to win the Inland Empire, California's third largest metropolitan area and a blue collar majority-Hispanic region that had been economically struggling.

 Trump achieved significant gains in Los Angeles, receiving 27% of the vote, the highest for a Republican candidate in the city since 1988.
 This was a marked improvement from 2020, when Trump garnered only 21%, and 2016, when he received just 16% of the vote in the city.
 According to the New York Times 2024 precinct map, Trump's substantial gains in Los Angeles were largely attributed to increased support in Hispanic and Asian neighborhoods, although he made gains in nearly every single precinct in the city regardless.
 These communities, which have traditionally leaned Democratic, showed growing support for Trump, especially in areas where economic concerns, cultural values, and opposition to some policies of the Democratic Party resonated with voters.
-Donald Trump also saw an increase in Latino support in California, garnering 38% of the Latino vote, compared to 29% in the 2020 election, according to Fox News voter analysis.
-Trump won 42% of Latino men compared to Harris's 54% and Trump received 34% of Latina women compared to Harris's 63%—both major improvements from 2020.
+Trump also saw an increase in Latino support in California, garnering 38% of the Latino vote, compared to 29% in the 2020 election, according to Fox News voter analysis.
+Trump won 42% of Latino men compared to Harris's 54%, and won 34% of Latina women compared to Harris's 63%—both major improvements from 2020.

 Statewide trends

 Harris underperformed Biden's 2020 total by nearly 2 million, losing over 600,000 votes in Los Angeles County alone.
 By contrast, Trump narrowly surpassed his vote total from 2020, solidifying his base of support in the state at just over 6 million votes; this marked his third-highest vote total from any state in the country in 2024, only behind 6.4 million in Texas and 6.1 million in Florida.

 The swing in the presidential contest was part of a broad rightward swing in California.
-This included a broad rejection of progressive ballot measures and a near-universal swing against progressive local candidates.
+This included a broad rejection of progressive ballot measures and a near-universal swing against progressive local candidates, including several successful recall elections.
 Republican U.S. Senate candidate Steve Garvey was one of the few Republican U.S. Senate candidates that outran Donald Trump, receiving over 230,000 more votes than Trump in the concurrent 2024 United States Senate elections in California, while Democrat Adam Schiff received about 240,000 fewer votes than Harris.
+This trend was attributed to Garvey's name recognition, especially among Hispanics, due to his former status as a celebrity baseball player.